Requestly is now Open Source 🚀

 Your Resource Override Alternative is here!

-Have you been using Resource Override to modify request/response headers, redirect URLs, insert scripts, and more?
+Are you using Resource Override to modify request/response headers, redirect URLs, insert scripts, and more?

 So what do you do now?